drekka/Voodoo/README.md

 ### Swift types

-Simulcra uses a number of types to help define responses to APIs.
+Simulacra uses a number of types to help define responses to APIs.

 #### HTTPResponse (enum)